Obama-era ex-intel official secures bail for NYC lawyer suspected of hurling Molotov cocktail in George Floyd unrest

 "Ropes & Gray was built on the foundation of human rights, dignity and equality," a firm spokesperson told Fox News.
 "We continue to maintain those core values and our commitment to freedom, justice and equality under the laws of the United States.
 Acts of racism, violence and hatred have no place in our society -- and we strongly condemn them.
 The statements made are inconsistent with our values as a firm.
 Words that might incite others to violence have no place in our civil discourse."

-NYU-TRAINED LAWER STANDS ACCUSED IN FIREBOMBING
+NYU-TRAINED LAWYER STANDS ACCUSED IN FIREBOMBING

 New York University Law School, where both Rizvi and Mattis received their law degrees, issued a statement through its dean Trevor Morrison over the weekend condemning systemic violence against black Americans: "Change will not come easily, but problems of criminal justice, racial justice, and fair policing are deep societal problems that demand attention," Morrison wrote.